Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Deploy an AWS Lambda function to each account to run EC2 instance snapshots on a scheduled basis.
 - [ ] Create an AWS CloudFormation stack set in the management account to add an `AutoBackup=True` tag to every EC2 instance.
 - [x] Use AWS Backup in the management account to deploy policies for all accounts and resources.
-- [ ] Use a service control policy (SCP) to run EC2 instance snapshots on a scheduled basis in each account.
+- [ ] Use a Service Control Policy (SCP) to run EC2 instance snapshots on a scheduled basis in each account.

 ### A company needs to ensure strict adherence to a budget for 25 applications deployed on AWS.
 Separate teams are responsible for storage, compute, and database costs.
 A SysOps administrator must implement an automated solution to alert each team when their projected spend will exceed a quarterly amount that has been set by the finance department.
 The solution cannot incur additional compute, storage, or database costs.
 Which solution will meet these requirements?